FranzSkuffka/notes/lectures/algos_datastructures.md

 Will result in `f(n) = a + bn + cn^2`

 Each loop gives us one exponent - or - one factor with n

+## Algo / Data Structures III
+- Bubble sort: O(n^2) - two loops where the higher number below a window of two is moved to the second position
+- Quick sort: split (best at median).
+Indices L / R are increased / decreased until they exceed median.
+Then switch.